-When the flip flop in international exchange rates took the profit out of his business of importing German Shepherd dogs from Germany and Austria, Tron went to work as a cold-call sales person for the Great Bear Bottled Water Company in New York City.
+When the flip flop in international exchange rates took the profit out of his business of importing German Shepherd dogs, Tron went to work as a cold-call sales person for the Great Bear Bottled Water Company in New York City.
 They gave him the Upper West Side of Manhattan, which was the worst performing territory in New York.

 It wasn’t long before it was one of the best performing territories and he was being sent out to work in other markets as a trainer and sales-blitz leader.
 Great Bear was eventually taken over by the Perrier Group and its Poland Spring Water division, which made known its intent to eliminate the sales force and fire all the Great Bear middle management people.
 It was one of those odd but frequent conversations when a boss sits down with a top sales rep and says “You are making too much money, so we are letting you go”.

 That’s when Tron decided to move to Central Missouri where the commute is short and the prairie wind is bitter.
 Once in Missouri, Tron saw that a Culligan Bottled Water franchise was trying to make a business grow and went to work to help make that happen.

 Tron helped grow the business from 1,200 customers to 6,800.
 It became the Culligan Bottled Water franchise with the highest per capita penetration of bottled water accounts of any in the 900 plus dealers in the Culligan network.
 It wasn’t long before Tron became a verb.
 After training and consulting for other bottled water companies and other Culligan dealers, sales people stopped going selling and started going “Troning” to get more customers.
 His booklet, “Setting Coolers” and his work in the field are two of the reasons many of you use water five gallons at a time.